Idaho Nursing Schools and Programs

 How much does nursing school in Idaho cost?

-Tuition for a nursing school in Idaho will cost between $4,000 to $5,000 per year for state residents seeking a two year Associate degree, an ADN or ASN, for example.
-The larger public four year colleges and universities in Idaho cost more between $5,000 to $7,000 per year for state residents seeking their Bachelor Degree in Nursing, a BDN or BSN.
+Tuition for a nursing school in Idaho will cost between $4,000 to $5,000 per year for state residents seeking a two-year Associate degree, an ADN, or ASN, for example.
+The larger public four-year colleges and universities in Idaho cost more, between $5,000 to $7,000 per year for state residents seeking their Bachelor's Degree in Nursing (BSN).

-To help reduce the cost of nursing school in Idaho, a student can generally take their pre-nursing courses at a smaller two year college.
-Then, transfer those credits into the larger four year college or university of your choice.
-Each college has their own method of awarding transfer credits for pre-nursing coursework.
+To help reduce the cost of nursing school in Idaho, a student can generally take their pre-nursing classes at a smaller two-year college.
+Then, transfer those credits into the larger four-year college or university of your choice.
+Each college has its own method of awarding transfer credits for pre-nursing coursework.
 You will need to plan ahead and question the receiving school before you start your first pre-nursing class.

-Is it hard to get into a Idaho nursing school?
+Is it hard to get into an Idaho nursing school?

 Which is the best nursing school in Idaho?